Article written by Elisa - Travel Writer & Local in France

-Two Days in Nantes, Day 1
+Two Days in Nantes: Day One

 After a good breakfast, head to the Château de Nantes and History Museum to learn about the city’s history.

-The visit to the Castle is a must, especially the free tour of the ramparts.
-From the top of the ramparts you can take advantage of different points of view, in particular over the famous LU tower (Lu is a local biscuits brand).
+The visit to this French château is a must, especially the free tour of the ramparts.
+From the top of the ramparts, there are great views, in particular over the famous LU Tower (LU is a famous biscuits brand in France).

-Outside, there’s a sculpture of Anne de Bretagne, the most famous Duchess of Brittany who became Queen of France by marriage.
+Outside the Château, there’s a sculpture of Anne de Bretagne, the most famous Duchess of Brittany, who became Queen of France by marriage.

 Around Place Royale

-Two Days in Nantes, Day 2
+Two Days in Nantes: Day Two

-Memorial to the Abolition of Slavery
+Memorial of the Abolition of Slavery

-In the 18th century, Nantes became the first French slave port, one of the main sources of its economic success.
-On Quai de la Fosse, a planted esplanade with 2,000 plaques noting names of ships leaving Nantes on slave trade expeditions.
+In the 18th century, Nantes became the first slave port in France, being slave trading one of the main sources of the city’s success.
+On Quai de la Fosse, a planted esplanade has 2,000 plaques with names of ships that departed from Nantes on slave trade expeditions.